creativescala/cats-effect-tutorial/docs/src/pages/introduction/README.md

 3. If you replace `1` and `2` with effects (e.g. `println`) you can see in what order they are run.
 It's always the same: left-to-right.

 4. It's incorrect.
-This is a common error. `IO` is a description, to writing `val _ = io` does nothing.
+This is a common error. `IO` is a description, so writing `val _ = io` does nothing.

 5. This will do